 Yavuz has authored articles on comparative literature as well as medieval culture and history, and edited books on art and culture as well as catalogues of modern and contemporary art exhibitions.
 As a writing, editing and translating professional, she has also done translations from English into Turkish and Turkish into English for over fifteen years.
 She also has presented papers at conferences in Europe and America, including Turkey, the UK, Denmark, the Netherlands, France, Austria, Brazil and the US.

 Yavuz is currently involved in a newly establishing independent open access publishing house, Kısmet Press, as Co-founder and General Editor.
 She also has been a contributor to the International Medieval Bibliography since 2007.
 Between 2011 and 2015, she was Editorial Assistant for the Bulletin of International Medieval Research, and between 2012 and 2016, Review Editor and Editorial Assistant for the Leeds Studies in English.
-She is a member of the Association for Computers and the Humanities, the European Association for Digital Humanities, the International Comparative Literature Association, the Medieval Academy of America, the Network for the Study of Caroline Minuscule, the Society for the Study of French History, the Society for the Study of Medieval Languages and Literature, and the British Comparative Literature Association, where she also served as Postgraduate Representative between 2012 and 2015.
+She is a member of the Association for Computers and the Humanities, the European Association for Digital Humanities, the International Comparative Literature Association, the Medieval Academy of America, the Network for the Study of Caroline Minuscule, the Society for the Study of Medieval Languages and Literature, and the British Comparative Literature Association, where she also served as Postgraduate Representative between 2012 and 2015.
 She has taught undergraduate-level courses on the history of the late antique, medieval and Renaissance Europe as well as on medieval European literature, and postgraduate-level courses on manuscript studies.